andrew-aladev/ruby-zstds/scripts/test-images/README.md

-# Gentoo images for testing.
+# Gentoo images for software testing

 You can find them on https://hub.docker.com/u/puchuu.